Building your home

 3. Lower Rates: In traditional recessions, lower interest rates can result in more favorable borrowing terms.

-READ ALSO: Building a Home in Texas
+READ ALSO: Buying a house in Tampa

 Cons: